lanestevens/class_fundamentals/tasks.md

         self.format_map = format_map
 ```
 ### Task 3 - Validation
 We have validated the type of the format\_map, but we haven't validate the contents of the format\_map.
-We will use
+We will create
-a new method to validate that all of the format specifiers indicated are supported by our _CsvFormatter_ class.
+a new method in our class to validate that all of the format specifiers indicated are supported by our _CsvFormatter_ class.
 Once
-we have created the validator method, we can call the method from the \_\_init\_\_ method and signal an error when
+we have created the validator method, we can call the method from the _\_\_init\_\__ method and signal an error when
 we encounter unsupported format specifiers.
 #### Step 1 - Create a validator method
 For this project, we will use a method to validate the values in the format\_map dictionary.
 We will use a leading underscore
 in the name of the method to signal to users of the _CsvFormatter_ class that the method is protected and is intended for
 use only within the class.
+Creation of an empty method will resolve the next failing test.

 __Requirement:__  The name of the validator method shall be _\_verify\_map_, and will take as a parameter the format\_map.
 Since this is intended to be a protected method of the class, it normally wouldn't matter what we called it - aside from the